 Jake Ehrenreich is a musician, author, and playwright.
 He is currently featured in the film The Last Laugh alongside Mel Brooks and Carl Reiner, and has appeared on Broadway in Dancin' Barnum, They're Playing Our Song, and toured internationally as Ringo in Beatlemania.
 A Brooklyn born child of Holocaust survivors, Jake is best known as star and creator of his record breaking musical, A Jew Grows in Brooklyn, which is now a bestselling book.
 Jake's writings also appear in Summer Haven, The Catskills, and The Holocaust and the Literary Imagination alongside Nobel Prize Winner Isaac Bashevis Singer.
 Jake's newest CD is A Treasury of Jewish Christmas Songs with Oscar nominee / Grammy winning pianist Roger Kellaway.
 NYC declared A Jew Grows in Brooklyn Day in 2012, and Jake received a Special Congressional Citation for service to the community as well as induction into the Brooklyn Jewish Hall of Fame in 2016.
 Jake lives with his wife Lisa of 22 years in Orange County NY, and their 20 year old son attends Berklee College of Music.
 Jake's new variety show begins airing on JBS late fall 2018.

-Use the PayPal button below to purchase tickets online or download our RSVP form to purchase tickets or our sposorship form to place an ad in our 2018 Benefit Journal and/or for sponsorship opportunities.
+Use the PayPal button below to purchase tickets online or download our RSVP form to purchase tickets, to place an ad in our 2018 Benefit Journal and/or for sponsorship opportunities.
 Please mail forms to:Holocaust Museum & Center for Tolerance and Education

 Please RSVP by October 26, 2018